Who Can Be an S Corporation Shareholder?

-I've danced around this topic a few places on this web site because it becomes pretty complicated.
-But here's a bit more detail on who can and can't be an S corporation shareholder...
+We've danced around this topic a few places on this web site because it becomes pretty complicated.
+But here's a bit more detail on who can and can't be an S corporation shareholder.

 The tax laws identify the following persons as eligible S corporation shareholders: U.S. citizens and permanent residents, qualified subchapter S trusts, some voting trusts, testamentary trusts created by a will, grantor trusts, revocable trusts created as part of an estate, and certain exempt organizations.

-In some cases, I'll note here, an S corporation can also own an S corporation.
-(The subsidiary S corporation needs to be something called a Qualified Subchapter S corporation, or QSUB, as I talk about in another question-and-answer discussion.)
+In some cases, we'll note here, an S corporation can also own an S corporation.
+(The subsidiary S corporation needs to be something called a qualified subchapter S corporation, or QSUB, as we talk about in another question-and-answer discussion.)

 By process of elimination, the preceding discussion means that the following taxpayers are ineligible S corporation shareholders: nonresident aliens, C corporations, partnerships, and foreign trusts.